These are our the most commonly asked questions. If there is something else you’d like to know, please contact us.

 So the length of time it takes to schedule these is based on all parties’ availability.
 REDCOLLAR RESCUE is a 100% volunteer run organization – all of our volunteers have jobs and family members with both two and four legs.
-Most meet and greets and home visits are done on the weekends.
+Most meet and greets and home visits are done on the weekends or weekday evenings.

 REDCOLLAR RESCUE endeavors to find a FOREVER home for each of its adoptable animals.
 As a result, we have high expectations of potential adopters.
 We expect potential adopters to have carefully considered how their new potential pet fits into their life.
 This includes (but is not limited to!):